Welcome to today's edition of the Rush 24-7 podcast.

 Who do you want next to you?

-A bunch of professors.
+A bunch of professors?

-Bobby Gindle is in a dark alley.
+Bobby Jindal is in a dark alley.

 He's got a genuine emergency, and I'm sorry, professors are not what's called for in this emergency.

-It's just it's a sad thing.
+It's just a sad thing.

-You know, given the nonstop, the non-stop stream of bad news, something good has to happen to this country.
+You know, given the non-stop, the non-stop stream of bad news, something good has to happen to this country.

 Things have gotten so testy, they've gotten so bad, so depressing with the press.

-You know, I I fully expect that idiot Gibbs, the White House press spokesman, start announcing some random good news at the beginning of his briefings just to lighten things up, maybe start things like the president's happy to report.
+You know, I fully expect that idiot Gibbs, the White House press spokesman, start announcing some random good news at the beginning of his briefings just to lighten things up, maybe start things off.

-Uh no train derailments today.
+No train derailments today.